HaroldF415/module_003_notes/generator_functions.md

 <br>

-> What I believe is happening here in my own words is that since the first time we call on the `.next()` method with a value.
+> <span style="font-size: 19px">What I believe is happening here in my own words is that since the first time we call on the `.next()` method with a value.
 Since the `generator` function doesn't have anything in yield.
 Then the first value passed on the first try with `.next()` that value will be lost.
 I sort of get it.
-But then I don't. - <i>Harold F.</i>
+But then I don't. - <i>Harold F.</i></span>

 <br>